BRP Datu Marikudo

 BRP Datu Marikudo (PS-23) was a Malvar-class corvette of the Philippine Navy.
 She was originally built as USS PCE(R)-853, a PCE(R)-848-class patrol craft for the United States Navy during World War II.
-She was renamed USS Amherst (PCE(R)-853) on 15 February 1956.
+She was renamed USS Amherst (PCE(R)-853) on 15 February 1956, namesake of both Amherst, Massachusetts and Amherst, Ohio.
 In February 1970, Amherst was decommissioned and transferred to South Vietnam for service in the Republic of Vietnam Navy as RVNS Vạn Kiếp II (HQ-14).
 She remained in South Vietnamese service until the collapse of that country in 1975.
 Vạn Kiếp II was one of several ships that fled from South Vietnam to the Philippines.
 She was then commissioned into the Philippine Navy on 5 April 1976 and named in honor of Datu Marikudo.
 Along with other World War II-era ships of the Philippine Navy, Datu Marikudo was considered one of the oldest active fighting ships in the world until her decommissioning.

 History

 Commissioned in the US Navy as the USS PCER-853 in 1944, she was assigned in the Pacific theatre of operations, first in support of landing operations in Leyte and Lingayen in the Philippine Islands.
 She was also assigned to convoy escort duties, rescue operations, and other combat support duties in Okinawa area.

 PCER-853 entered the Navy yard in Hawaii and was still undergoing overhaul when Japan capitulated.
 In September 1945, the vessel steamed to the east coast of the United States and was placed in the Atlantic Reserve Fleet at Green Cove Springs, Fla.

 In December 1947, PCER-853 served as a training vessel for Naval Reserve personnel in the 4th Naval District.
 The ship was placed back in active status on 28 November 1950 and carried out training duty at Philadelphia for the next 10 years.
 On 15 February 1956, the ship was renamed the Amherst (PCE(R)-853).
 On 6 February 1970, Amherst was placed in an "out of service, special" status for pre-transfer overhaul.
 Her name was struck from the Navy list on 3 June 1970.

 She was then transferred to the Republic of Vietnam in 1970.
 She served the Republic of Vietnam Navy as Vạn Kiếp II (HQ-14) up until her escape to the Philippines in 1975, together with other South Vietnamese Navy ships and their respective crew.

-She was commissioned into the Philippine Navy and was renamed RPS (now BRP) Datu Marikudo (PS-23).
+She was commissioned into the Philippine Navy and was renamed RPS Datu Marikudo (PS-23), and was renamed in 1980 as the BRP Datu Marikudo (PS-23).
 Her last assignment was with the Patrol Force of the Philippine Fleet, She was programmed to have major repair as of 2007, but on 9 December 2010 she was decommissioned after she was found to be beyond economical repair and will be sold as scrap.
 Her equipment was stripped as spare for her operational sisterships.